icon-agency/lagoon-drupal-integrations/README.md

 ## Usage

 This is just a metapackage that installs some extra bits required for Lagoon.
-Pleas read the AmazeeIO Drupal Integrations README for more information.
+Please read the AmazeeIO Drupal Integrations README for more information.

 https://github.com/amazeeio/drupal-integrations